What does food waste mean?

 Poster

 You can download below the thematic poster on Food Waste.
 Use it to inspire others to take action for the EWWR!
-Coming soon in other EWWR languages.
+Available in Catalan, English, Estonian, German, Greek, Italian, Portuguese, Slovenian, Spanish, Swedish and Turkish.